2021–22 FC Hansa Rostock season

-The 2021–22 season is FC Hansa Rostock's 18th season in existence and the club's first season back in the 2.
-Bundesliga, the second tier of German football, following their promotion from the 3.
+The 2021–22 FC Hansa Rostock season was the 18th edition of FC Hansa Rostock's existence, the club's first season return in the 2.
+Bundesliga the second tier of Germany football, having finished 2nd in 2020–21 3.
+Liga, and promoted. following their promotion from the 3.
 Liga in the 2020–21 season.
-The club will also participate in the DFB-Pokal.
+The club contested in the DFB-Pokal.
+The season covered the period from 1 July 2020 to 30 June 2021.

 Background and pre-season

 Hansa Rostock finished 2nd in the 2020–21 3.
 Liga, level on points with third-placed FC Ingolstadt and winning automatic promotion as a result of their superior goal difference.